WildernessLabs/Documentation/docs/DevCamp2020/index.md

 ### Keynote - Bryan Costanich

 Did you know that in just a few years there will be 10x as many non-mobile connected things on the planet as humans?
 IoT/hardware is the quiet revolution in technology today, and it’s bigger than anything that’s come before it.
-Join us as we demystiy IoT and show you just how easy it can be to build connected hardware with C#, using Meadow; the latest innovation from former Xamarin folk that enables you to run full .NET applications on real embedded hardware: microcontrollers.
+Join us as we demystify IoT and show you just how easy it can be to build connected hardware with C#, using Meadow; the latest innovation from former Xamarin folk that enables you to run full .NET applications on real embedded hardware: microcontrollers.

 ### Getting Started with Meadow - Adrian Stevens

-Join Adrian Stevens as he shows you how to tet up and running with the Meadow.
+Join Adrian Stevens as he shows you how to get up and running with the Meadow.
 Setup your development environment, configure your Meadow dev kit, and deploy your first application.

 ### Rapidly Building Hardware with Meadow.Foundation - Adrian Stevens